kbaseIncubator/trees2/README.md

     this documentaton is available to kbase.us and in KBase style

-11) Wrap server calls as command-line scripts that can be released with the rest of the KBase Library (in theory the wrap_perl script written by Bob can automate this)
+11) Wrap server calls as command-line scripts that can be released with the rest of the KBase Library
 12) Test/debug command-line scripts and ensure that the same results as the client libs are generated
 13) Deploy command-line scripts to IRIS